Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 Security your team can verify, not just trust

-Fleet is a single Go binary with zero network exposure, zero telemetry, and zero cloud dependencies.
+Fleet is a single Go binary with no open ports and a local-first data plane — your source code never goes to Fleet.
 Every claim on this page is verifiable with standard tools.

 Security-first architecture